Hailing from the Italian Alps, Thomas Cristofoletti has been working in Southeast Asia as photographer, videographer and drone pilot since 2012.

 Especially passionate about climate change, Thomas’ long- term project focuses on the effects of development on the Mekong region and on underreported religious practices around the world.

-Thomas’ photographs have been featured in international magazines and newspapers such as The New York Times, Al Jazeera, The Guardian, Le Monde, Vice, The Financial Times, Forbes and The Global Post.
+Thomas’ work has been published in international magazines and newspapers such as The New York Times, Al Jazeera, The Guardian and The South China Morning Post.

-His work has been featured in campaigns for international NGOs such as USAID, WWF, UNDP, CARE and UNICEF.
+His video and photos have been featured in campaigns for international NGOs such as USAID, WWF, UNDP, CARE and UNICEF.

 He’s fluent in English, Italian and Spanish.